pierzen/OQ_Analysis/README.md

 This project was started in 2018 while [Potentiel 3.0](http://potentiel3-0.org/index.php/en/) and [OSM-CD](https://openstreetmap.cd/)  collaborated to support the Kinshasa OpenCities project and Blog Posts have been published on the [OpenDatalab-RDC Blog](https://opendatalabrdc.github.io/Blog/#!index.md).

-The prerequisite to use the scripts presented in this repository is to install a PostGIS database with the Osmosis PgSnapshot Database and import OSM files.
+The prerequisite to use the scripts presented in this repository is to install a PostgreSQL / PostGIS database with the Osmosis PgSnapshot Database and import OSM files.

 ## PostGIS OSM Database with Osmosis PgSnapshot Schema